meha-goyal/gpt3-chatbot-qoom/README.md

 openai.api_key = os.getenv('Your-Key-Variable')
 completion = openai.Completion()
 ```
-You will want to save your secret key as an env variable, which you will put in the place of "Your-Key-Variable"
+You will want to save your secret key as an env variable, whose name you will put in the place of "Your-Key-Variable"

 Now, we will be adding in some training data of our own!
 Separate each question and answer set with a new line to indicate where each conversation ends.
+The start sequence and restart sequence labeled at the beginning help the API understand when to start responding and when a user has restarted the conversation.

 ``` python
 start_sequence = """\nQoom:"""